tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings.rst

 purposely degraded by an introduced error to prevent the system being used for purposes unapproved by its owners, the United States government.
-This introduced error can be switched on and off, and the entire signal can be denied to civilian devices altogther when the error is removed.
+This introduced error can be switched on and off, and the entire signal can be denied to civilian devices altogether when the error is removed.

-The man |I| met spoke of a GIS conference that took place when the United States was on the verge of military action. |I| do not remeber the particular event he was describing, but, as you will shortly see, that is not relevant to this story.
+The man |I| met spoke of a GIS conference that took place when the United States was on the verge of military action. |I| do not remember the particular event he was describing, but, as you will shortly see, that is not relevant to this story.
 Contemplated military action is news worthy and there was much in the media.
 Would the US act?
 Wouldn't it?
 Should it?
 Shouldn't it?
 Then as now, the news was full of many views and opinions.
 The timing of any action, however, was not revealed before hand.

-And so we come to a table of GIS practioners, sharing lunch during a conference, many of them with GPS devices.
+And so we come to a table of GIS practitioners, sharing lunch during a conference, many of them with GPS devices.
 Today such things are common place in our smart phones but in those days it was only at such a gathering that many would be seen together.
 During lunch, this man's GPS device suddenly lost signal.
 So, too,